-In order to enter Poland you might need a visa and, for a longer stay, a residence permit and registration.
-You should apply to the Polish Embassy or Polish Consulate in your own country or current country of residence for your visa at the earliest possible opportunity.
-Depending on the duration and purpose of your stay you will need a Schengen Visa - marked with a C symbol (research visit lasting up to three months) or National Visa marked with a D symbol (research visit lasting more than three months).
-You will need to include additional documents in your visa application such as your passport photo, documents justifying the purpose of your visit or confirming that you have enough resources to support yourself (and your family) during your stay.
+In order to enter Poland, you might need a visa, registration and, for a longer stay, a residence permit.
+You should apply for a visa to the Polish Embassy or Consulate in your own country or your current country of residence at the earliest possible opportunity.
+Depending on the duration and purpose of your stay, you will need a Schengen visa marked with “C” (research visit lasting up to three months) or National visa marked with “D” (research visit lasting more than three months).
+Additional documents in your visa application: a passport photo, documents stating the purpose of your visit and confirming that you have enough resources to support yourself (and your family) during your stay in Poland.

 WORD OF ADVICE